LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - the mandelbrot square flickers red on the frame where life gets suspended. which could give away the hidden puzzle early.
 - fix the rooms. life unloads when you can still see it in the blue hallway
 - takes so long to compile (2300ms -safe)
+  - filtering out the apps i dont use yet helped, ~1750, but still
 - make it work in wgpu
   - depth texture
   - web: use less memory